4 Best Day Trips to Giethoorn from Amsterdam

 • What you should know: to promote the immersion of the experience and to live it like the locals, the tour often gives you the opportunity to drive a motorboat for 45 - 60 minutes in Giethoorn.

-Book a tour to Giethoorn and Zaanse Schans
+Book an excursion to Giethoorn and Zaanse Schans

-3. Day tour to Giethoorn, Afsluitdijk, Zaanse Schans from Amsterdam
+3. Day trip to Giethoorn, Afsluitdijk, Zaanse Schans from Amsterdam

 Afsluitdijk| ©henk krijgsheld